microsoft/xaml-designer-extensibility/documents/toolbox-population.md

 ### Getting started

 1. Create a NuGet package containing WPF .NET Core controls and a [tools\VisualStudioToolsManifest.xml file](https://docs.microsoft.com/en-us/nuget/guides/create-ui-controls).

-   * You can either create your own package, or...
+You could create your own package, or [build our sample package](#how-to-build-our-wpf-net-core-sample-package).
-   * Build our sample package by doing the following:

-     1. Clone this repo.
-     2. Open samples\CustomControlLibrary.WpfCore\CustomControlLibrary.WpfCore.sln.
-     3. Build the solution.
-     4. Generate the package (bin\Debug\CustomControlLibrary.WpfCore.1.0.0.nupkg) by right-clicking on the CustomControlLibrary.WpfCore project in Solution Explorer and selecting Pack, or by running the following command from the directory containing CustomControlLibrary.WpfCore.csproj: msbuild /t:Pack

 2. Create a new directory somewhere on disk to serve as your NuGet fallback folder.
 3. Create a new text file with the extension .config (ex.
 MyFallbackFolder.config) in %ProgramFiles(x86)%\NuGet\Config.
 4. Add the following XML to the .config file, replacing c:\MyFallbackFolder with the actual path to your fallback folder.